A Question of Culture and Taste A Question of Culture and Taste

 Subscribe

 There is little question that alcohol was the first of the consciously obtained fermentation products.
 The beer-like pulp from Mount Carmel, probably fermented with natural yeast from the environment or directly from the air, appears to be a distant relative of the beer we drink today, and it still has many cousins around the world.
 Sandor Ellix Katz, the guru of modern fermentation—and author of probably the most respected books on the subject—has written about some of these related beverages.
-He points to Mexican tesgüino made of malted corn, a cooked, high-starch paste transformed into fermented syrup; sorghum beer, a thick, cloudy starch suspension very popular in Africa, and the Sudanese version made of roasted sorghum, merissa; Nepalese tongba, made of millet; and even various Asian rice beers—all of which are essentially variants of the same process and similar technology.
+He points to Mexican tesgüino made of malted corn (a cooked, high-starch paste transformed into fermented syrup), sorghum beer (a thick, cloudy starch suspension very popular in Africa) along with the Sudanese version made of roasted sorghum (merissa), Nepalese tongba (made of millet), and even various Asian rice beers—all of which are essentially variants of the same process and similar technology.
 Often, as might be expected, these drinks have social functions.
 John G. Kennedy, who has been studying the northern Mexican Tarahumara population since the early 1950s, even claims that tesgüino is the main element of local social organization.

 Daily Bread and Cheese

 Although bread has been around for millennia, baking with leavening agents appeared remarkably late, in the third century BCE.
 At some point, people in Egypt began leaving their dough out for a while before baking—and of course, it is the time factor that promotes fermentation.
 The resulting leavening agent made the bread fluffy, differentiating it from the brittle flatbreads familiar until then.
-Time, which is required to obtain the leaven and allow the bacteria to do their job, is precisely what the Jews fleeing from Egypt lacked.
-The book of Exodus describes how they could not wait for the bread to rise, so they ate it unleavened because the Angel of Death was passing through Egypt and they had to leave immediately.
-Although the scientific explanation of the chemical processes necessary in the production of leavened bread, and the description of the fermentation process based on yeast, were revealed only in the years 1857–1868 (Pasteur), it is clear that the authors of the Bible had a perfect understanding of the way microorganisms work and the role of time in fermentation.
+Time, which is required to obtain the leaven and allow the bacteria to do their job, is precisely what the Jews fleeing from Egypt lacked, according to the Book of Exodus.
+It describes how they could not wait for the bread to rise, so they ate it unleavened, because the Angel of Death was passing through Egypt and they had to leave immediately.
+Although the scientific explanation of the chemical processes necessary in the production of leavened bread (and the description of the fermentation process based on yeast) were revealed only in the years 1857–1868 (Pasteur), it is clear that the authors of the Bible had a perfect understanding of the way microorganisms work and the role of time in fermentation.
 In fact, the process of making leavened bread has remained unchanged for nearly five thousand years.

 When in Rome, When in Kyoto